dabeaz/curio/docs/reference.rst

    if you're trying to figure out if a task is running or not.
 Or if you're trying to monitor a task's progress.

+.. attribute:: Task.result

+   The result of a task, if completed.
+If accessed before the task terminated, a ``RuntimeError`` exception is raised.
+If the task crashed with an exception, that exception is reraised on access.

-.. attribute:: Task.exc_info
+.. attribute:: Task.exception

-   A tuple of exception information obtained from :py:func:`sys.exc_info` if the task crashes for some reason.
-Potentially useful for debugging.
+   Exception raised by a task, if any.

 .. attribute:: Task.cancelled